Rodrigo-Cosid/Calculadora/README.md

 ## 💻 Project

-<p>The calculator is a simple application that performs the operation between two values using C# and winforms.</p>
+<p>Calculator is a simple application that performs operations between two values ​​using C# and Winforms. </p>

 ## 🛠 Technologies